pulsarforge/pulsarforge-site/src/blog/civilizations-voxelverse.md

 Exoplanets, Homes, Party Animals

-Enjoy this travel, discovering the connections and mysteries at the local celebrations and parties throughout the Voxelverse.
+Enjoy this travel, discovering the connections and mysteries at the local celebrations and parties throughout the Voxelverse

-**World buidler creators your time is now**
+**World buidlers creators your time is now**

 ### "Their fates are in your hands"